3. What is Schema

 68. What are the options available to refresh snapshots ?

-COMPLETE - Tables are completely regenerated using the snapshot's query
+COMPLETE - Tables are completely regenerated using the snapshot's

 and the master tables every time the snapshot referenced.

-FAST - If simple snapshot used then a snapshot log can be used to send
+FAST - If simple snapshot used then a snapshot log can be used to

 only the changes to the snapshot tables.